Christianity and Druze: Christian elements in the Epistles of Wisdom

 The Epistles of Wisdom or Rasa'il al-Hikmah is a corpus of sacred texts and pastoral letters by teachers of the Druze Faith, the full Druze canon or Druze scripture includes the Old Testament, the New Testament, the Quran and philosophical works by Plato and those influenced by Socrates among works from other religions and philosophers.
 Most of the Epistles of Wisdom are written in a post-classical language, often showing similarities to Arab Christian authors.
 The texts provide formidable insight into the incorporation of the Universal Intellect and the soul of the world in 11th century Egypt, when the deity showed itself to men through Fatimid Caliph al-Hakim and his doctrines.
 These display a notable form of Arabic Neoplatonism blended with Ismailism and adopted Christian elements of great interest for the philosophy and history of religions.
+The Epistles of Wisdom shows influence of Christian monasticism, among other religious practices.

+A Christian Syrian physician gave one of the first Druze manuscripts to Louis XIV in 1700, which is now kept in the Bibliothèque Nationale.
+Local disturbances such as the invasion of Ibrahim Pasha between 1831 and 1838, along with the 1860 Lebanon conflict caused some of these texts to fall into the hands of academics.
+Other original manuscripts are held in the Robert Garrett collection at Princeton University.
+The first French translation was published in 1838 by linguist and Catholic orientalist Antoine Isaac, Baron Silvestre de Sacy in Expose de la religion des Druzes.

+Antoine Isaac Silvestre de Sacy, a fervently Catholic linguist and orientalist, delved into the Druze religion.
+His final and incomplete work, was the Exposé de la religion des Druzes (2 vols., 1838), focused on this subject.
+The Vatican Library houses several Druze manuscripts, primarily volumes of the Epistles of Wisdom or Rasa'il al-Hikmah, in copies backing to the 10th and 11th centuries.